 The baseline study also found specific opportunities to increase knowledge and shift misconceptions among women—particularly around diarrhea treatment and family planning.
 Over one-third of clients surveyed reported children having diarrhea in the last four weeks.
 While the majority sought treatment for their child’s diarrhea, only fifteen percent of caregivers who administered treatment gave their child the recommended treatment, oral rehydration solution (ORS) and zinc.
 Nearly half gave their child an antimicrobial, antibiotic, or anti-diarrheal—which is not recommended for uncomplicated cases of childhood diarrhea.
 Further, zinc and non-zinc users differed significantly in their knowledge and perception of the effectiveness of zinc and its protective abilities, indicating the need to promote zinc among the many caregivers who are not currently using it.

 Of the survey respondents who did not use a modern family planning method, nearly three-fourths believed that pills could cause their body harm and almost half believed that their body will space births naturally.
 These results demonstrate opportunities for beauticians to discuss concerns around family planning methods and educate women on birth spacing.

 SHOPS Plus and ASMO are now using the results of the baseline study to inform and adapt additional trainings and on-the-ground support for beauticians in the pilot.
-SHOPS Plus plans to conduct a randomized controlled trial to evaluate the pilot’s impact and assess potential for scalability and replicability of the innovative beauty parlor approach.
+SHOPS Plus plans to conduct a follow up client survey in 2019 to evaluate the pilot’s impact and assess potential for scalability and replicability of the innovative beauty parlor approach.
 Stay tuned for more results as the pilot progresses.